Learning Noise-Robust Joint Representation for Multimodal Emotion Recognition under Incomplete Data Scenarios: NMER: Methodology

 \subsection{VAE-based Network}

-The VAE-based Network includes Specificity and Invariance Encoders \cite{zuo2023exploiting} and VAE Module.
-The Specificity Encoder and Invariance Encoder will extract the modality-specific feature $h'$ and modality-invariant feature $H'$ from the noisy embedding, as similar with \cite{zuo2023exploiting}.
+The VAE-based Network includes Specificity and Invariance Encoders \citep{zuo2023} and the VAE Module.
+The Specificity Encoders, employing LSTM \citep{LSTM} and TextCNN \citep{TextCNN} structures, are tasked with extracting modality-specific emotion features \(\boldsymbol{h'}\) from each modality, which is achieved by mapping the embeddings of different modalities into distinct vector spaces.
+Concurrently, the Invariance Encoder, utilizing a linear structure, extracts modality-invariant emotion features \(\boldsymbol{H'}\) across various modalities by mapping these embeddings into a unified vector space \citep{zuo2023,liu2024}.

-Upon inputting $h'$ and $H'$ into the VAE Module, they undergo compressing and mapping through the encoder network, yielding mean and variance parameters in the latent space.
-This transformation effectively shifts the feature from the original data space to a distribution within the latent space.
-Subsequently, employing a stochastic sampling process and leveraging the reparameterization trick \cite{kingma2013auto} enables the generation of samples based on the latent space distribution.
-These samples serve as representations of the input feature within the latent space.
-Moving forward, the latent variable is passed through the decoder network, which reconstructs the embedding by mapping it back to the original data space, thus generating reconstructed multimodal joint representation $C$.
-Note that the invariant feature $H'$ serves as the guidance signal to guide the decoding process.
+Upon sending the concatenated features \(\boldsymbol{h'}\) and \(\boldsymbol{H'}\) into the VAE model, the VAE Encoder compresses and maps them, yielding mean and variance parameters within the latent space.
+This step effectively translocates the feature representation from the original data space to a probabilistic distribution in the latent space.
+A stochastic sampling process, facilitated by the reparameterization trick \citep{kingma2013}, then generates samples that reflect this latent space distribution.
+These samples embody the latent representations of the input features.

+Subsequently, these latent variables pass through the decoder network.
+The decoder reconstructs the feature, remapping it to the original data space, thereby producing a reconstructed multimodal joint representation denoted as \(\boldsymbol{C}\).
+Notably, the invariant feature \(\boldsymbol{H'}\) plays a pivotal role during decoding, guiding the model to focus on the common emotional features in the multimodal data.

-Throughout the compression, sampling, and reconstruction process above, noisy features will be transformed into normal ones, that is to achieve the denoising effect.
-The output of the decoder, multimodal joint representation $C$, will be transmitted to the Classifier to reach the last result.
+Noisy features are transformed into normal ones throughout the compression, sampling, and reconstruction phases, which provide the denoising effect.
+The final output, the multimodal joint representation \(\boldsymbol{C}\), is then fed into the Classifier to derive the result.